August 4, 2010

 To reinforce this meaning of ‘cleansing’, the evangelists use the language of exorcism to tell the story.
 Jesus “drives out” the moneychangers, the same word (ekballein) and the same action as “casting out” unclean spirits.
 As an exorcism, the cleansing of the temple stands as a hallmark case of our enriched definition of possession as assimilation to Greco-Roman culture and its greed and lust for power (Mt 20:25-28).
 And “casting out” meant rejecting the way of the world and taking care of each other; it often meant being cast out of temple, synagogue or even one’s own home.

 Jesus made the economic dimension of exorcism and the exorcistic dimension of radical economic reconstruction explicit with the story of binding the strong man.
-As Ched Meyers has pointed out in Binding the Strong Man, this parable and the action of in the court of the moneychangers share key elements.
-The evangelists us the same word for the “vessels” of the temple as for the “household goods” of the parable.
+As Ched Meyers has pointed out in Binding the Strong Man, this parable and the action in the court against the moneychangers share key elements.
+The evangelists use the same word for the “vessels” of the temple as for the “household goods” of the parable.
 In the story of the cleansing, these vessels were the coffers used to cart the money into the temple.
 The “house” of the strong man in the parable is the House of the Lord of Isaiah 56:7.

 Jesus told the story of the strong man to legitimize his authority to cast out demons.
 Jesus casts out spirits by the Holy Spirit as the legitimate head of the true, undivided house of God.
 The temple, as the illegitimate House of the Lord, is divided—against the poor, especially—and therefore cannot stand.